What are SBA Loans?

 Acquire & Document Collateral

 As we stated, collateral is often required or at least strongly encouraged.
-Documenting the assets your business owns and is willing to put as collateral shows lenders your willingness to share the risk associated with the loan.
+Documenting the assets your business owns and is willing to use as collateral demonstrates to lenders your willingness to share the risk associated with the loan.

 Improve Credit

-Business owners applying for an SBA loan should have a minimum credit score between 650-700.
+Business owners applying for an SBA loan should have a minimum credit score between 650 and 700.
 As is the case with essentially all loans, the better your credit score, the more likely you’ll get approved, and you’ll get a better interest rate.

 Prepare Your Documents

 SBA loan applications often require exhaustive documentation.
-Preparing the required documents ahead of time can help speed up the application process and help you identify areas of your business that need improvement.
+Preparing the required documents ahead of time can help expedite the application process and enable you to identify areas of your business that need improvement.
+Providing accurate financial statements is essential to support your application and demonstrate your business’s financial health.

-Examples of documents to prepare include personal and business tax returns, titles, deeds, or leases in the business’s name, bank statements, accounts receivable and accounts payable reports, and more.
+Examples of documents to prepare include personal and business tax returns, titles, deeds, or leases in the business’s name, bank statements, accounts receivable and accounts payable reports, income statements, inventory reports, and other relevant documents.

 United Capital Source can help you apply to an SBA-approved lender following these steps.